TechieSingh/Final-project-ST-Prompt-eng/docs/PDF_DOCUMENTATION_TEMPLATE.md

 ### 1.1 Project Overview

-This project is an educational content generator that uses RAG and prompt engineering to create study materials.
-The idea was to build something that could help teachers and students create quality educational content quickly.
-It uses AI to generate study guides, quizzes, explanations, summaries, and practice problems.
+This project creates educational content using RAG and prompt engineering.
+It generates study guides, quizzes, explanations, summaries, and practice problems.

 ### 1.2 Core Components Implemented